 When it floods, the floodwater will carry the shifted earth and debris, which damages the structural integrity of the seal, cap, and casing of your well.
 These damages will create channels that the floodwater will use to enter your water supply.
 Microscopic bacteria can move through even the smallest channels.
 Therefore, it will not be difficult for your well to get contaminated.
 You need to regularly look out for damages on exposed components of your well.

 The structure of your well may be solid, but this will not prevent cavities from forming around the casing, which will allow dirty water from the surface to move down into the aquifer.

 An aquifer is the water-bearing rock area that holds the groundwater that flows to your well.
 These earth layers may be contaminated by either man-made or natural events occurring near the surface.
 Flood water can disturb the nature of your aquifer, increasing the amount of sediment that enters your well.
-This will wear out your pump, decreasing the life span of your water system.
+This will wear out your pump, decreasing the lifespan of your water system.

 If you own a house in a highly flooded area, you should not risk your health and safety.
 You should conduct a simple bacteria test to determine the presence of coliform.
-E. coli is a great indicator that you’re well is contaminated with other bacteria.
+E. coli is a great indicator that your well is contaminated with other bacteria.
 If the test is positive, you can sanitize your water system through shock chlorination.
 This process involves using a disinfection solution that contains chlorine.
 The solution is mixed with water disinfecting the water in the entire distribution system, even the pipelines and the distribution pump.

 Before you consume the water, you will need to flush and re-sample the well to make sure that the process is successful.
 We recommend that you get an expert to inspect your well to prevent any avenues through which bacteria can pass through.